Folken2/ag-ui-crewai-research/backend/README.md

 Based on my search of current information, here are the key AI developments in 2024:

 **Major Breakthroughs:**
-- OpenAI's GPT-4 Turbo with improved multimodal capabilities
+- Groq's Llama 3.1 70B with fast inference capabilities
 - Google's Gemini Ultra achieving human-level performance on MMLU
 - Meta's Code Llama for advanced programming assistance
 - Anthropic's Claude 3 with enhanced reasoning abilities